Beit Harambam Congregation: Synagogue activities

 Beit Harambam Congregation is an Orthodox synagogue.
 The prayer service follows the nusach of Edot HaMizrach.

 The synagogue offers daily study sessions for men, weekly Tehillim groups for women, and classes and activities for children.
 Assistant rabbi Moshe Haim Arbiv leads classes at 5:30 a.m. before morning prayers and also after evening prayers.
 Arbiv and his wife Leah have also introduced pre-holiday workshops, holiday parties, and social events both in the synagogue and in neighborhood parks.
 The Arbivs were involved in the successful installation of an eruv for the community, and have also launched social services such as a gemach (free-loan society), meals for the sick, and help for new mothers.

 Membership

 As of 2019, the majority of members are Hebrew-speaking Israeli expatriates.
 Most members are of Mizrahi descent (including Kurdish, Libyan, Iraqi, and Moroccan), although some are Ashkenazi.
-According to a 2000 article in The Philadelphia Inquirer, there were no membership dues and the leadership of the congregation did not receive a salary.
+According to The Philadelphia Inquirer, in 2000 there were no membership dues and the leadership of the congregation did not receive a salary.